 On the 15th May 2012, Mark Roberts took over the managerial reins of Ayr United from Brian Reid following the club's relegation to Division Two as player manager.

 In his first season in charge Ayr finished a disappointing 7th something that the manager acknowledged ‘To finish seventh in the league wasn’t acceptable.
 Whether that was down to mistakes made by myself I don’t know but I think the players have to take responsibility for their inconsistency.
 We gave them every opportunity to go out onto the park and build on good results but they rarely did that which is very disappointing.
-To finish seventh with the squad we had definitely wasn’t good enough.
+The following season Mark managed the club to a promotion play off position but sadly lost to eventual play off winners Cowdenbeath.
+The Board extended his contract into season 2014/2015 with a set of targets that they allowed to become public.